ParanoidUser/codewars-handbook/docs/README.md

 ## Library

-The library contains a collection of Java solutions for Codewars challenges grouped by a kyū rank.
+Here is a collection of Java solutions for Codewars challenges grouped by a kyū rank.
 Each solved kata is placed in a separate folder named by its slug and contains a task description, a solution source code, and verification tests.
-For quick access use the index table or do a search by kata URL, name, ID or slug in the repository.
+All solutions were solved on [the official website](https://www.codewars.com) and are verified against their original tests every day by Travis CI automation. <ins>For quick access</ins> use the index table or do a search by kata URL, name, ID or slug in the repository.

 **Pay attention:** most solutions are written using Java 11 language features which could be incompatible with other Java versions.